-Apple seeded iOS 15.1 to developers on Tuesday and gave the general public access on Wednesday.
-But you should stay away from it if you intend to get an iPhone 13 as soon as it’s released.
+Apple seeded iOS 16.1 to developers on Wednesday and could give the general public access on Thursday.
+But you should think twice about installing it if you intend to get an iPhone 14 as soon as it’s released.

 More iOS versions means more problems

-Suggestions for those already running iOS 15.1
+Options for those already running iOS 16.1

-Of course, if you wait to buy the iPhone 13 until iOS 15.1 or something later is available to everyone, you won’t have to worry about this.
+Of course, if you wait to buy the iPhone 14 until iOS 16.1 or something later is available to everyone, you won’t have to worry about this.

 Update: This article was originally published September 29, 2020, before the release of the iPhone 12.
 It’s been updated with a new version of iOS and a fresh iPhone, but is just as applicable as it was then.